JacobEFO/DTU_ELE_AltiumLibrary/CONTRIBUTING.md

 </p>

 ##### Mechanical 2/3 - Assembly layer
-This layer is used for a PDF printout of where which components must be placed.
+This layer is used for a PDF printout of where which components are placed.
 This allows the designer and/or manufacturer ease of design process as well as manufacturing verification.

 The following layers cover the assembly layers:
 * Mechanical 2 = Top assembly